United We Stand

 Hopefully we start to cultivate a society that mirrors this, too.

 For those seeking resources, check out the National Sexual Assault Hotline, SACASA, The Recovery Village, RAINN.
-Herman Law's Child Sex Abuse Guide, and Herman Law's Hiring a Child Sex Abuse Lawyer Guide.
+Herman Law's Child Sex Abuse Guide, Nursing Home Abuse in Women, and Herman Law's Hiring a Child Sex Abuse Lawyer Guide.